Ruta graveolens

-Ruta graveolens, commonly known as rue, common rue or herb-of-grace, is a species of Ruta grown as an ornamental plant and herb.
-It is native to the Balkan Peninsula.
+Ruta graveolens, commonly known as rue, common rue, ruda, arruda or herb-of-grace, is a species of the genus Ruta grown as an ornamental plant and herb.
+It is native to the Mediterranean.
 It is grown throughout the world in gardens, especially for its bluish leaves, and sometimes for its tolerance of hot and dry soil conditions.
 It is also cultivated as a culinary herb, and to a lesser extent as an insect repellent and incense.

 Etymology

 The specific epithet graveolens refers to the strong-smelling leaves.

 Description

 Rue is a woody, perennial shrub.
-Its leaves are oblong, blue green and arranged pinnate; they release a strong aroma when they are bruised.
+Its leaves are oblong, blue green and arranged bipinnately with rounded leaflets; they release a strong aroma when they are bruised.

-The flowers are small with 4 to 5 dull yellow petals in clusters.
+The flowers are small with 4 to 5 dull yellow petals in cymes.
+The first flower in each cyme is pentamerous (five sepals, five petals, five stamens and five carpels.
+All the others are tetramerous (four of each part).
 They bear brown seed capsules when pollinated.

 Uses

 Traditional use

 In the ancient Roman world, the naturalists Pedanius Dioscorides and Pliny the Elder recommended that rue be combined with the poisonous shrub oleander to be drunk as an antidote to venomous snake bites.

 The refined oil of rue is an emmenagogue and was cited by the Roman historian Pliny the Elder and Soranus as an abortifacient (inducing abortion).